NishanChakma/truck-lagbe/README.md

 # Troubleshooting

+- Make sure your react native environment setup is up to date.
+- Android : gradle jdk must be zulu-17 (settings > build, execution, deployment > build tools > gradle )
-If you're having issues getting the above steps to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.
+- If you're having issues getting the above steps to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.

 # Learn More